Molluscum contagiosum: Laser

 A 2014 systematic review of case reports and case series concluded that the limited available data suggest pulsed dye laser therapy is a safe and effective treatment for molluscum contagiosum and is generally well tolerated by children.
 Side effects seen with pulsed dye laser therapy included mild temporary pain at the site of therapy, bruising (lasting up to 2–3 weeks), and temporary discoloration of the treated skin (as long as 1–6 months).
 No cases of permanent scarring have been reported.
 As of 2009, however, there is no evidence for genital lesions.

 Prognosis

 Most cases of molluscum contagiosum will clear up naturally within two years (usually within nine months).
 So long as the skin growths are present, there is a possibility of transmitting the infection to another person.
 When the growths are gone, the possibility of spreading the infection ends.

-Unlike herpesviruses, which can remain inactive in the body for months or years before reappearing, molluscum contagiosum does not remain in the body when the growths are gone from the skin and will not reappear on their own.
+Unlike herpes viruses, which can remain inactive in the body for months or years before reappearing, molluscum contagiosum does not remain in the body when the growths are gone from the skin and will not reappear on its own.